-- Do not fill a portable fuel container in the vehicle or trailer.
-Static electricity can cause an explosion of flammable liquid, vapor or gas in any vehicle or trailer.
-To reduce the risk of serious injury or death when filling portable fuel containers: - Always place the container on the ground when filling. - Do not use electronic devices when filling. - Keep the pump nozzle in contact with the container while you are filling it. - Use only approved portable fuel containers for flammable liquid.
+- Always place the container on the ground when filling. - Do not use electronic devices when filling. - Keep the pump nozzle in contact with the container while you are filling it. - Use only approved portable fuel containers for flammable liquid.

-If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage.

-- Tighten until the fuel filler cap clicks.
+- If fuel is spilled on the vehicle body, flush it away with water to avoid paint damage. - Tighten until the fuel filler cap clicks.
 Failure to tighten the fuel filler cap properly may cause the ENGINE function indicator lamp (MIL) to illuminate.
-If the ENGINE lamp illuminates because the fuel filler cap is loose or missing, tighten or install the cap and to drive the continue vehicle.
+If the SERVICE ENGINE lamp illuminates because the fuel filler cap is loose or missing, tighten or install the cap and continue drive vehicle.
 The ENGINE lamp should turn off after a few driving trips.
 If the ENGINE does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction indicator lamp (MIL)" in the "Instruments and Controls" section earlier in this manual.